-When we take a photo with our cameras, we are turning a 3D image into just 2D, something that can causes problems when you’re trying to display depth.
+When we take a photo with our cameras, we turn a 3D image into 2D.
+That can cause problems when you’re trying to display depth.

-It has advantages and disadvantages, depending on what you’re trying to convey with your photo but, ultimately, it holds you back when you’re trying to add depth to a photo.
+It has advantages and disadvantages, depending on what you’re trying to convey in your photo.
+But ultimately, it holds you back when trying to add depth to a photo.

-If you’ve read many of my tutorials on composition, you’ll know by now that, by implementing some of these techniques, you can add depth quite easily.
-We’re going have a look at them now…
+You may have read many of my tutorials on composition.
+If so, you’ll know by now that you can easily add depth by implementing some of these techniques.
+We’re going to look at them now.

-The most important thing to do is to make sure you have a foreground and a background.
+The most important thing to do is ensure you have a foreground and a background.
 A great way to do this is to include the rule of thirds.

 If you place the foreground to the right of the image, space is left for the background on the left, creating a clear sense of depth.
 You can read more about how to use the rule of thirds here.

-Using natural frames in a scene is a great technique if you want to add a sense of depth without having to include an obvious foreground subject.
+Using natural frames in a scene is a great technique if you want to add depth without including an obvious foreground subject.

 Another way to reinforce a sense of depth is by repetition, clearly demonstrated in the photo below.

-Placing yourself in the frame like this allows multiple lines to converge at a single point when given enough distance to do so.
-This creates a very strong feeling of depth; the lines draw your eyes into the frame, to a seemingly infinite destination.
+Placing yourself in the frame like this allows multiple lines to converge at a single point when given enough distance.
+This creates a strong feeling of depth.
+The lines draw your eyes into the frame to a seemingly infinite destination.

-When the lines start at one side of the frame, the feeling of depth is lessened but they start to draw your attention to a single point, as shown below.
+When the lines start at one side of the frame, the feeling of depth is lessened.
+But they draw your attention to a single point, as shown below.

-We now get into the realms of basic diagonal lines which are great for leading the eye, as demonstrated in the photo below.
+As the photo below demonstrates, we now get into basic diagonal lines, which are great for leading the eye.

 The line draws your eyes down the path and into the distance, providing a strong feeling of depth as the line diminishes into the distance.

-It sort of goes without saying but the farther away you are from your subject and the wider the field of view is, the higher the sense of depth.
+The farther away you are from your subject and the wider the field of view is, the greater the sense of depth.

-This is because more of the foreground is included, leading up to the subject, whether it be additional elements such as a frame, or just the ground itself.
+This is because more foreground is included, leading up to the subject.
+This is true whether it’s additional elements like a frame or just the ground itself.

-Believe it or not, the use of vertical lines can be incredibly effective when it comes to producing a sense of depth in a photo.
+Using vertical lines can be incredibly effective when producing a sense of depth in a photo.

-It’s easy to create depth using vertical lines: taking two or more ‘vertical’ objects that we know to be the same height (or roughly so) and place one further away than the other.
+It’s easy to create depth using vertical lines.
+Simply take two or more “vertical” objects that are the same height and place one further away than the other.
 The more distant vertical line appears smaller, providing a sense of depth.

-Have a look at the trees below and you’ll see what I mean – the trees start to appear shorter.
+Look at the trees below, and you’ll see what I mean.
+The trees start to appear shorter.

-Dynamic tension is a way of using the energy and movement available in various features of the frame to draw the eye out of the picture in contrasting directions.
+Dynamic tension uses the energy and movement available in various frame features to draw the eye out of the picture in contrasting directions.

 “Contrasting directions” is the important part of that sentence because this is where we start to see depth.
-Because we’re taking a photo of a 3D scene, the lines come under one of the other categories of lines listed above, diminishing the further away they get: the depth.
+Because we’re taking a photo of a 3D scene, the lines diminish the further away they get, creating depth.